 Communities for Recovery is offering Zoom-based Peer Support Meetings / Substance Abuse Support Meetings.
 These meetings are available to anyone in the community and facilitated by a certified Peer Recovery Support Specialist.
 Individuals may also call our center phone at 512-758-7686 if they would like to talk directly to a Peer Recovery Coach.
 Offerings/schedule can be found here: https://www.facebook.com/communities4recovery/

-Downtown Austin Community Court (DACC) - The Downtown Austin Community Court (DACC) will remain OPEN for social services only, “one person in, one person out” system with teleconferencing equipment for people to interact with their case managers.
+Downtown Austin Community Court (DACC) -The DACC is assisting the city with triaging and identifying folks experiencing homelessness to help them gain access to the city’s quarantine sites.
+The DACC will remain OPEN for social services only, “one person in, one person out” system with teleconferencing equipment for people to interact with their case managers.
 DACC court and community service operations will reopen along with the Austin Municipal Court schedule.
-Still providing bus passes and HEB cards.
-Working with a food bank to distribute food kits.
+Still providing HEB cards and bus passes.
+Working with the Central Texas Food Bank and HEB to distribute food kits.

 DACC’s intensive and triage case managers continue to be available to individuals experiencing homelessness.
 Controlled access to the DACC facility is being implemented in order to meet social distancing recommendations of Austin Public Health.
 You may experience longer wait times while controlled access is in place.
 We apologize for any inconvenience and thank you for your patience.